 Stress is a key cause of sudden breakouts.
 Cortisol can stimulate pore-clogging oil production, as well as inflammatory acne.
 The cause can be traced to the microbiome, the bacterial ecosystem which lives in your gut.

-Studies show that stress can confuse the gut’s bacterial balance, allowing acne-related bacteria to flourish and worsen the effects you see in the mirror.
+Studies show that lockdown induced stress can confuse the gut’s bacterial balance, allowing acne-related bacteria to flourish and worsen the effects you see in the mirror.

 “Stress-related gut inflammation can also cause mucus levels in the gut to go from healthy to a level where unhealthy fungi – like candida – can flourish.
 On your face this shows up as blocked pores, increased oil production or general congestion,” explains facialist Marie Reynolds.